harrinp/PAT/README.md

 # PAT
 Open-source trading application developed and maintained by the Purdue Algorithmic Trading Club

-These directions are at least somewhat accurate for Ubuntu 16.04 and other Debian based distros, as well as possibly the Windows Linux subsystem (See end of the installation instructions for special information about Linux Subsystem). apt should work for all of these packages but if apt-get makes you happy then feel free to substitute it.
-Also commands are in quotes because markdown is hard.
+These directions are tested to work on Ubuntu 16.04 and some other Debian based distros, as well as possibly the Windows Linux subsystem (See end of the installation instructions for special information about Linux Subsystem).
+The directions use apt, though if you prefer apt-get then nothing is lost.
+Users on Windows are encouraged to use the Linux subsystem.
+For Mac users, substitute brew commands for any package installation.

 ## Installation

-### Installer (EXPERIMENTAL)
+### Installer **(EXPERIMENTAL)**
 We have been working on an installer that should currently function for Debian based Linux systems.
 Keep in mind that this installer has only been tested on a Linux Mint 18.3 system, and may not work on other systems.
 If you would like to try the installer instead of the manual install process, do the following:

 1. Create a folder for you to store your PAT files, somewhere you can find it and with a descriptive name.
 2. Open a terminal window in the folder you created.
-3. Run `curl "https://raw.githubusercontent.com/harrinp/PAT/master/installer.sh" | bash`.
-This will download the installer and immediately run it with the appropriate shell.
+3. Run `curl "https://raw.githubusercontent.com/harrinp/PAT/master/installer.sh" > installer.sh && chmod +x ./installer.sh && ./installer.sh && rm installer.sh`.
+This will download the installer and immediately run it with the appropriate shell, removing it when it is finished.
 4. Keep in mind that the installer will ask for your password, as it needs to install packages on your system.
 The password prompts come entirely from package management tools like apt-get.
 5. Check the steps below for MySQL, setting up the config file, and compiling PAT, as well as any troubleshooting steps you may need to do for your system.

+Please let us know if you had any problems with the installer!
+We are trying to improve it and feedback is a key part of that process.

 ### Github Setup

-1. Make a github account (only necessary if you intend to contribute code)
+1. Make a Github account if you intend to contribute code.
-2. Make sure you have a directory to put the code it.
-Something like AlgoTrading, and then inside that a folder for the main code so you can keep everything sorted is a suggested strategy.
+2. Make sure you have a directory to put the code in.
+Within that folder, make a folder for the master branch of the code.
 3. If you do not have git, install it with `sudo apt install git`
-4. Navigate to our Github at https://github.com/harrinp/PAT.
-5. Using the green “Clone or download” button on the right, grab the url for cloning the repository.
-6. Open a terminal window in the folder for the code that you opened earlier, and type `git init`
+4. Open a terminal window in the folder for the master branch that you created earlier, and type `git init`
-7. `git remote add origin {URL}`
+5. `git remote add origin https://github.com/harrinp/PAT.git`
-8. `git pull origin master`
+6. `git pull origin master`
-9. Wait for the process to complete, and check out the folders for your shiny new algorithmic trading code.
+7. Wait for the process to complete, and check out the folders for your shiny new algorithmic trading code.

 ### MySQL Setup

-1. Need to do `sudo apt install mysql-server libmysqlcppconn-dev libmysqlclient-dev` This should install the client, the server and the thing that lets C++ do the thing
+1. Run `sudo apt install mysql-server libmysqlcppconn-dev libmysqlclient-dev` This should install the client, the server and the libraries to interface with C++.
 2. At some point you will go through a set up process for the MySQL server.
 Set the password for root to whatever you like, and remember it.
+The current recommendation is to leave the root password blank for easier interaction with the code, however if you intend to use MySQL for other purposes you may want a password.
 3. Make sure that MySQL is started with `service mysql status`
-4. If it’s not started do `service mysql start`
+4. If it’s not started run `service mysql start`
 5. Try to login with `mysql -u root (-p {YOURPASSWORD})` Only do the password related items in parentheses if you set a password.
 6. If you can’t connect, try adding sudo to the command.
 7. If you can connect when you use sudo then you will have trouble getting the code to connect.
 Try these directions, adding your password if you set one: